scijs/ndarray-tests/README.md

 Note that some obvious tests are ommitted because they're one-liners.

+Please feel free to make any suggestions/contributions for how to more clearly and consistently define specific property tests.

 ## Usage

 Require the library and use the methods described below.
 The onFalse callback is optional and serves only to simplify passing data while allowing the function to return a boolean.
 Tolerances are always assumed to be zero (exact equality) unless otherwise specified.